-3. Pre-Application Consultation
+3 Pre-Application Consultation

-3.1 How we consulted
+3.1 How We Consulted

-3.1.1 The public consultation ran from Monday 05 June to Friday 30 June 2023.
-Approximately two weeks before the start of consultation, a project leaflet explaining the proposals and the consultation process was mailed to more than 1,000 addresses within approximately 5km of the site.
-Because the site itself is in a sparsely-populated area with no close residential neighbours, SPEN took the decision to include the settlements of Douglas, Abington and Crawfordjohn within the mailing zone, to encourage participation in the consultation and to ensure the proposals were known to as many local users of the B7078 road as possible.

-3.1.2 Notifications were also sent to:

-- statutory consultees (including NatureScot, Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), South Lanarkshire Council); - non-statutory consultees; - local interest groups and residents' groups, including archaeological, conservation, wildlife, tourism and community enterprise organisations, and Lanarkshire Chamber of Commerce and Trade; and - elected representatives, including local Members of the Scottish and UK Parliaments, South Lanarkshire councillors representing local wards, Duneaton Community Council and Douglas Community Council. - 3.1.3 The leaflet was the principal form of direct communication with local people and outlined the substation proposals, including a site map and images of a similar substation development; details of public exhibitions about the plans; information on how people could give their views or contact the project team during the public consultation; and address of the project website, where they could find more information or give feedback online.
-A copy of the leaflet can be found in Appendix A. - 3.1.4 To promote the public consultation and the drop-in exhibitions, SPEN placed formal newspaper advertisements in the Cumnock Chronicle and the Carluke and Lanark Gazette in two consecutive weeks (commencing Monday 29 May 2023 and Monday 05 June 2023).
+- 3.1.1 The first round of public consultation ran in 2023, with further public consultation events and follow-up feedback events in March-April 2025.
+Approximately two weeks before the start of each consultation, a project leaflet explaining the proposals and the consultation process was mailed to more than 1,000 addresses within approximately 5km of the site.
+Because the site itself is in a sparsely-populated area with no close residential neighbours, SPEN took the decision to include the settlements of Douglas, Abington and Crawfordjohn within the mailing zone, to encourage participation in the consultation and to ensure the proposals were known to as many local users of the B7078 road as possible. - 3.1.2 Notifications were also sent to: - Statutory consultees (including NatureScot, Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA) and South Lanarkshire Council) - Non-statutory consultees - Local interest groups and residents' groups, including archaeological, conservation, wildlife, tourism and community enterprise organisations, and Lanarkshire Chamber of Commerce and Trade - Elected representatives, including local Members of the Scottish and UK Parliaments, South Lanarkshire councillors representing local wards, Duneaton Community Council and Douglas Community Council. - 3.1.3 The project leaflet was the principal form of direct communication with local people.
+It outlined the substation proposals, including a site map and images of a similar substation development, details of public exhibitions, information on how people could give their views or contact the project team during the public consultation and address of the project website, where they could find more information or give feedback online.
+Copies of each of the leaflets issued ahead of consultation events can be found in Appendix A. - 3.1.4 To promote the public consultation and the drop-in exhibitions, SPEN placed formal newspaper advertisements in the Cumnock Chronicle and the Carluke and Lanark Gazette in two consecutive weeks in both 2023 and February 2025 (the 2025 adverts were published again two weeks before the final feedback events to remind people they were taking place).
 These publications were selected as they are the primary local newspapers for the area.
-The notices made clear that comments received in response to the pre-application consultation were not representations to the planning authority, and that if SPEN subsequently made an application there would be an opportunity to make formal representations at that stage.
-See Appendix A for copies of the advertisements. - 3.1.5 The project leaflet, plans, information about the consultation period and public exhibition, frequently asked questions and an online feedback form were made available on the project website www.spenergynetworks.co.uk/pages/redshaw\400kv\substation.aspx - 3.1.6 A feedback form was made available in hard copy and online, and asked the following four questions:
+The notices made clear that comments received in response to the pre-application consultation were not representations to the planning authority and that if SPEN, subsequently, made an application there would be an opportunity to make formal representations at that stage.
+See Appendix A for copies of the advertisements. - 3.1.5 The project leaflet, plans, information about the consultation period and public exhibition, frequently asked questions and an online feedback form were made available on the project website www.spenergynetworks.co.uk/pages/redshaw\400kv\substation.aspx - 3.1.6 A feedback form was made available in hard copy and online, and, most recently, asked the following five questions: